Welcome to T-cubed (Tobacco Treatment Tips)

 Words for the doctor

 Finally, some words of encouragement not for the patient, but for the provider.
 Smoking carries a burden of stigma.
 Stigmatizing smoking behavior has been an effective public health strategy in reducing overall smoking rates.
-However, in the exam room, the patient who carries this stigma with them can be defensive and resistant to discussing tobacco cessation.
-This is especially true if they feel they are being judged, condescended to or patronized for continued smoking in the face of tobacco related illness.
+However, STIGMA does not belong in the exam room.
+The patient who carries this stigma with them can be defensive and resistant to discussing tobacco cessation.
+This is especially true if they feel they are being judged, condescended to or patronized in the face of tobacco related illness.
 Older patients who smoke stated in surveys that younger healthcare providers in particular “…don’t know the culture we grew up in” (e.g., when smoking was common, socially acceptable and the risks weren’t as widely recognized).
 In such an environment it may have been easier to start than to avoid smoking.
 Patients who have experienced smoking-related stigma from a doctor in the past may expect to experience it again, making them resistant to discussing cessation attempts.
 Rather than using words that perpetuate stigma, hopelessness and despair, choose words that establish a sense of solidarity, convey encouragement and hopefulness.
 A simple “I believe in you” can turn an adversarial dialog into a collaborative discussion.

 Congratulate patients for reducing tobacco consumption even when they have not achieved abstinence, and encourage continued reductions in tobacco use.
 All providers need to respect the social and cultural context in which smoking behavior is initiated, acknowledge the skill and aggression with which these products were marketed, and the respect immense power of nicotine addiction.
 While stigma is a powerful public health tool, we must bar it from the exam room.